-I’m sure you’ve seen it too many times before–the free-spending startup software or hardware company which burns through their funds like a cocaine addict on vacation in Columbia.
+I’m sure you’ve seen it too many times before.
+The free-spending startup software or hardware company burns through its funds like a cocaine addict on vacation in Columbia.
 It’s ultimately a sad tale, with great potential often wasted, many jobs lost and multiple lives hurt.
-But it is hard to feel sorry for the management teams that put these companies in precarious positions with poor judgment, lack of expense controls and a general lack of self-control—they should know better and end up getting what they deserve.
+But it is hard to feel sorry for the management teams that put these companies in precarious positions.
+It’s their poor judgment, lack of expense controls, and a general lack of self-control that’s the cause. they should know better and end up getting what they deserve.

 4 WAYS THAT STARTUP COMPANIES SPEND THEMSELVES OUT OF BUSINESS WITHOUT EXPENSE CONTROLS

-- A more common situation where money tends to get spent way too fast is when a startup management team is staffed primarily with “big hitters” coming from large company backgrounds.
-I remember in particular a mesh networking company here in San Diego which burned through over $60M in VC money, while creating almost no revenue along the way.
+- Another common situation where money tends to get spent way too fast is when a startup management team is staffed primarily with “big hitters” coming from large company backgrounds.
+I remember in particular a mesh networking company here in San Diego which burned through over $60M in VC money while creating almost no revenue along the way.
 They appeared to have literally no expense controls.
-They hired an almost endless list of VPs from name brand, blue chip companies, paying them well over the going rates at early stage companies.
+This startup hired an almost endless list of VPs from name brand, blue-chip large companies.
+And of course, paid them well over the going rates at early-stage companies.
 The CEO came from a big telecommunications company (with no startup experience).
 He was paid a SALARY of $750,000/year.
 Yes, you read that right–I’m not even counting his bonus and option grants.
 This was in a company that was barely past the pre-revenue stage and nowhere near profitability.
 It still amazes me to this day.

-- Another scenario I have seen quite a lot are pioneering companies that are developing a novel technology or product, attempting to create a truly new market.
-What happens often in this situation is what I’d call an “itchy trigger finger”.
+- Another scenario I have seen quite a lot is pioneering companies that are developing a novel technology or product, attempting to create a truly new market.
+What often happens in this situation is what I’d call an “itchy trigger finger”.
 That’s when it’s still too early to create the critical mass needed in a market.
-Instead of continuing to be patient with conservative expense controls, marshaling their resources and continuing to develop their products while educating the market, these innovators get impatient.
-They blow through their investment capital with a premature, huge ramp-up in Sales and Marketing, well before their product or the market being ready for this expansionary phase.
-Their large expenditures in Marketing serve only to prime the market, to the great advantage of their fast-follower competitors.
+What they SHOULD do is continue to be patient with conservative expense controls.
+They should marshal their resources, and continue to develop their products while educating the market.
+But these innovators get impatient, sometimes egged on by their investors.
+They blow through their investment capital with a premature, huge ramp-up in Sales and Marketing.
+They do this well before their product or the market is ready for this expansionary phase.
+Their large expenditures in Marketing serve only to prime the market to the great advantage of their fast-follower competitors.

-- The final situation that I often see leading to overspending is the company that has been bootstrapping successfully (but also painfully) for a very long time–then finally is able to attract a round of Institutional Capital.
-Every startup has a long list of “like-to-haves” that they would spend money on–if they only had it.
-It’s understandable when you’ve been hungry for so long to want to “eat” – spend a bit.
+- The final situation that I often see leading to overspending is the company that has been bootstrapping successfully (but also painfully) for a very long time.
+Then FINALLY the company is able to attract a round of Institutional Capital.
+Every startup – particularly bootstrapped startups – has a long list of “like-to-haves” they would spend money on.
+If they only had it!
+It’s understandable when you’ve been hungry for so long to want to “eat”.
+Meaning, spend a bit.
 So it’s OK to knock off the most important expenditures at the top of the list when that initial funding finally comes through.
 But like a starving man let loose after hours at McDonald’s, some of these formerly prudent managers gorge on the new-found capital.
 Formerly conservative expense controls go out the door.
-They end up spending it like it’s ongoing cash flow–not the precious investment capital that it actually is.
+Management ends up spending it like it’s ongoing cash flow–not the precious investment capital that it actually is.
 Not being miserly with investment capital is one of the cardinal sins indicative of bad startup management.
-In this particular situation, it is the otherwise sound managers who undergo a bout of “temporary insanity”– a particularly sad story.
+In this particular situation, it is the otherwise sound managers who undergo a bout of “temporary insanity”.
+It’s a particularly sad story, in my opinion.

-So that’s one side of the coin–overspending.
-We’ve all seen it and when you’re not inside the eye of the hurricane that is a startup company, it’s not that hard to recognize.
-There is no doubt that this free-spending behavior has killed many a promising startup.
+So that’s one side of the coin: overspending.
+We’ve all seen it.
+When you’re not inside the eye of the hurricane that is a startup company, it’s not that hard to recognize.
+There is no doubt that this free-spending behavior has killed many promising startups.

-But what about the flip side of the coin–when managements are TOO miserly and spends too little?
-This is an area that I have not seen discussed very much lately in early stage tech circles.
+But what about the flip side of the coin–when managements are TOO miserly and spend too little?
+This usually isn’t a problem in the VC-funded startup world but can be elsewhere.

 Now please keep in mind, I’m not advocating spending funds that you simply don’t have.
-Borrowing is rarely a good idea for an early stage software or hardware company.
+Borrowing is rarely a good idea for an early-stage software or hardware company.
 If you don’t have the money–please, don’t try to find a way to spend it anyway!
 Conservation of capital is one of the basic pillars of good startup management practice.
-Runway is almost ALWAYS the most important thing to conserve and maximize in the early days.
+Startup runway is almost ALWAYS the most important thing to conserve and maximize in the early days.